 But, beyond providing a helpful service for your customers, you can use Google My Business to help get in front of new and prospective customers or entice searchers to do business with you.
 How, you might ask?

-Here are some little-known secrets to build on your Google My Business page and give your listing a boost that can put you over the edge in consumers’ minds.
+Here are some little-known secrets to improve your Google My Business listing and give your profile a boost that can put you over the edge in consumers’ minds.

 First things, first: before you get started with the following steps, it’s important that you’ve mastered the basics.
 That includes claiming and verifying your listing, ensuring your business information (like your phone number, address, and website) are accurate, and updating your hours of operation.

 How to set up your Google My Business listing:

 - Search for your business.
 (If it doesn’t appear, click Add my business to Google and follow the prompts.)

 - If customers can visit your business location, enter your business address.
 If customers don’t visit your business (like many home services businesses), click I deliver goods and services to my customers, and enter your service areas.